nrfconnect/Asset-Tracker-Template/docs/common/customization.md

     };
     ```

     The magnetometer data is now part of the environmental message and will be automatically handled by the storage module through the existing `ENVIRONMENTAL` data type.
-No changes to `storage_data_types.h` or `storage_data_types.c` are needed since the existing `environmental_check()` and `environmental_extract()` functions will handle the entire structure including the magnetic field data.
+No changes to `storage_data_types.h` or `storage_data_types.c` are needed since the existing `environmental_check()` and `environmental_extract()` functions will handle the entire structure, including the magnetic field data.

-7. Add cloud integration in the `send_storage_data_to_cloud()` function in `cloud.c` to send magnetometer data to nRF Cloud.
+1. Add cloud integration in the `send_storage_data_to_cloud()` function in `cloud.c` to send magnetometer data to nRF Cloud.
 Add this code after the existing environmental sensor data handling:

     ```c
     #if defined(CONFIG_APP_ENVIRONMENTAL)